pearsedarcy/m-buildz/README.md

 ### Hero Section

 I designed the hero section to indicate clearly what the website is about.
 I used [this](https://unsplash.com/photos/pink-and-black-stock-car-JrlDdrI2J7Q) image that I found on Unsplash.com.
 I then desaturated the image in [GIMP](https://www.gimp.org/) and added an animated text heading over it.
+This section immediately shows the user what M-Buildz is all about.

 ![Desktop-Hero-Section](./assets/docs/images/desktop-hero-section.png)
 ![Mobile-Hero-Section](./assets/docs/images/mobile-hero-section.png)

 ### Cars Section

 I used the popular 'Card' format to display the portfolio of car builds on the website.
 On the desktop, they are stacked in columnar fashion to maximise screen space.
 On mobile, they are stacked as rows to maximise readability.
+This enables the user to look at the cars M-Buildz have built.

 ![Desktop-Cars-Section](./assets/docs/images/deskop-cars-section.png)
 ![Mobile-Cars-Section](./assets/docs/images/mobile-cars-section.png)

 ### Contact Us Section

 I added a Contact Form, as well as general contact information to the Contact Us section to allow and encourage users to Contact M-Buildz if they would like to enquire about some of the builds or collaborate on a new build.
+I also added an embedded Google Map to allow the user to visit M-Buildz.

 ![Desktop-Contact-Us-Section](./assets/docs/images/desktop-contact-us-section.png)
 ![Mobile-Contact-Us-Section](./assets/docs/images/mobile-contact-us-section.png)